 - Read More: MrBeast literally gives a fan a new house

-As with any YouTuber that is part of the platform’s partner programme, the most blatant source of income for MrBeast is through AdSense.
+As with any YouTuber that is part of the platform’s partner program, the most blatant source of income for MrBeast is through AdSense.
 Display, overlay, and video advertisements are displayed on his content and he gets a cut.
 This is determined by the number of views a video garners and the CPM rate, the latter of which is where YouTube determine how much money he receives per thousand views.
 He earns a percentage of the income Google’s video platform makes from these advertisements.

 Another common method of earning money from YouTube videos are brand deals.
 Companies big and small flock to relevant content to advertise themselves but if they want maximum impact then MrBeast is the target, almost always receiving over 30m viewers on a video.
 His style of content is designed to attract eyeballs and, in a climate where attention is everything, he’s the gold standard.